senotrusov/file-digests/README.md

 It will also help you to find issues with your storage: bitrot, bad blocks, hardware or software issues.

+It will also help you to find duplicate files, as soon as you build the database.

 It is written on Ruby and it's cross-platform (Windows/macOS/Linux/UNIX).
 I tested it on Windows 10, macOS Catalina and Ubuntu 20.04.

 ## Install